 The origin of the Ibérico pig goes back millennia, even to the time of the cavemen who decorated the caves of Spain with their art.
 These are the original swine of Spain, tamed over the centuries.
 Only in the last couple of hundred years have the pink pigs of our imagination invaded their territory.
 The Ibérico hog is big, with slender legs and a very long snout.
 Ibérico pigs are black, with very little hair.
 They have black hooves as well, which is the source of the phrase “pata negra” which describes the black hoof that remains on the ham throughout the curing process and distinguishes it from a Serrano ham.
-They are also much fatter animals with veins of fat running through the muscle of the pig.
+They are also much fatter animals with marbling running through the muscle of the pig.
 This, along with the large amount of fat layering each ham, allows the Ibérico hams to be cured much longer, resulting in a much more complex, intense flavor, with a note of sweetness that is unparalleled.

 Here we must make a very important point – not all Ibérico pigs win the Jamón Ibérico lottery and live free in the Spanish countryside.
-Most Jamón Ibérico is made from Ibérico pigs who live normal pig lives eating corn and other feed.
+Most Jamón Ibérico is made from Ibérico pigs that live normal pig lives eating corn and other feed.
 It is still an excellent ham, benefiting from the noble lineage of the Ibérico pig.
 But for the ultimate ham, you must add 'bellota', or acorns.
 As an indication of the difference, Jamón Ibérico de Bellota can cost twice as much as a normal Ibérico ham.
 So note well the difference between the two main types of Ibérico ham: there is Jamón Ibérico , and then there is Jamón Ibérico de Bellota, or acorn fed.
-If they are lucky enough to be destined for Bellota status, the Ibérico pigs finish their lives on the dehesa (more on this later), in small family clans, until their day of “sacrifice” arrives.
+If they are lucky enough to be destined for Bellota status, the Ibérico pigs spend their lives outdoors on the dehesa (more on this later), in small family clans, until their day of “sacrifice” arrives.
 The favorite pastime of Ibérico hogs is rooting around the pastures in the dehesa, foraging for acorns as well as herbs and grasses.
-All this running around feasting, especially during the acorn season, does more than make for a well rounded, happy pig.
+All this running around feasting, especially during the acorn season, does more than make for a well-rounded, happy pig.
 It makes for exquisitely marbled raw material, packed with natural antioxidants – a key ingredient for extended curing of the ham.

 Which brings us to the humble acorn, known as the 'bellota'.
-Many centuries ago, the rulers of western Spain decreed that each town and village should maintain pastures studded with oak trees, called the dehesa, for the long term stability of the region.
+Many centuries ago, the rulers of western Spain decreed that each town and village should maintain and preserve the ancient pastureland studded with oak trees, called the dehesa, for the long term stability of the region.
 This forest/pasture continues to serve many purposes.
 The holm and cork oaks provided firewood for the people, shade for the plants and livestock, cork products, and acorns (bellota) during fall and winter.
 During the spring and summer cattle and sheep graze the fields.
-During the fall and winter, when the acorns are falling from the trees, the pigs are released to fatten up.
+During the fall and winter, when the acorns are falling from the trees, the other animals are removed and the Ibérico pigs are given exclusive access to the acorns in order to fatten up.
 This ancient human-maintained ecosystem survives intact to this day.
-An aside: with the construction boom in modern Spain there has been pressure on the owners of the dehesa to convert it into real estate for homes and apartments.
-The renaissance of the Ibérico ham, which began less than thirty years ago, is a major ingredient in preserving this jewel of Spain for future generations.)
+(An aside: with the construction boom in modern Spain there has been pressure on the owners of the dehesa to convert it into real estate for homes and apartments.
+The renaissance of the Ibérico ham, which began just a generation ago, is a major ingredient in preserving this jewel of Spain for future generations.)

-The 'matanza', or sacrifice, has traditionally been a family affair.
+The 'matanza', or sacrifice, was traditionally a family affair.
 A pig would be slaughtered and the whole family would gather to preserve the meat for the rest of the year.
 Chorizo, salchichón and morcilla sausages would be made on the spot.
 Choice cuts would be set aside to be eaten fresh.
 And the fatty legs would be packed in sea salt and hung to dry in the cool winter air.
 This process still continues in some towns as it has for thousands of years.